MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 >***Note:*** *If components are given in the behavior pack to control the visual properties of a block, they will override the visual properties specified for that block in the blocks.json file.
 That's why blocks.json becomes optional once you start relying on behavior packs more heavily.*

 In this tutorial, however, we will be making the simplest custom block possible.
 We will be using blocks.json to specify the visual properties of this block, and we will not be using any components yet.
-While it is recommended to complete this tutorial before moving forward, the tutorial on using components can be found [here](Link to sushi doc)
+While it is recommended to complete this tutorial before moving forward, the tutorial on using components can be found [here](AdvancedCustomBlocks.md).

 Let's create a custom die block with six different sides, that rotates the side faces and is a different color in hand.
 Small customizations to a block like this can make it feel more unique to players.